 - Lydia’s House draws on the professional and case management services of a number of outside agencies, complementing our pastoral care with the particular resources of local agencies who are skilled at working with women in crisis.

 - Neighborhood partners are a regular, stable presence in the house, providing additional care of the property as well as a positive presence in the lives of guests.
 Current partners include Bellarmine Chapel, members and churches of the Episcopal Diocese of Southern Ohio, and Vineyard Central Church.
 Volunteers come in a spirit of mutuality and solidarity, and possess a desire to share their skills and resources.

 - Guests seek gainful employment when possible.
-All wages earned by guests are allocated by the live-in volunteer staff into categories including a household contribution (in lieu of rent), a savings portion (for post-Lydia’s house endeavors), and a discretionary portion.
+Half of all wages earned by guests are allocated to a household contribution (in lieu of rent).

 - Lydia’s House is not a formal or highly structured program.
-Guests are asked to live in community and share life with people of all ages, include children.
-Their pursuit of goals must be largely self directed.
-As such, if someone is struggling with severe mental or physical illness or is not capable of securing employment or training toward employment within 60 days, they would not be a good fit for life at Lydia’s House.
+Guests are asked to live in community and share life with people of all ages, including children.
+Their pursuit of goals must be largely self-directed.
+As such, if someone is struggling with severe mental or physical illness or is not capable of securing employment or training toward employment within 60 days, she would not be a good fit for life at Lydia’s House.

 - Lydia’s house is not a safe house.
 While we are able to accommodate or support women who have had trauma in their background, we cannot serve women who are immediately out of domestic violence situations.

 - Guests seek employment or may start with a short training program that leads to employment.
 Lydia’s House is a place where someone might complete a GED, learn English, complete a training program such as home health aid, and then work and save toward independent living.